cyga/www_fdw/README.md

 For json support in your callbacks you need to install [json type for postgresql](http://git.postgresql.org/gitweb/?p=json-datatype.git;a=summary).

 This type is used only for custom callback functions only.
-Even though, you can parse text representatins of json in this case.
+Even though, you can parse text representations of json in this case.

-Current implementation of postrgresql json native type doesn't allow to retrieve fields, thus can't be used in current state.
+Current implementation of postgresql json native type doesn't allow to retrieve fields, thus can't be used in current state.

 Documentation
 =============

-Up-to-date documenation can be found at [github](https://github.com/cyga/www_fdw/wiki/Documentation).
+Up-to-date documentation can be found at [github](https://github.com/cyga/www_fdw/wiki/Documentation).

 PostgreSQL server installation
 ==============================